Exporting fresh exotic tropical fruit to Europe

 Taste is important

 European consumers want tropical exotic fruit to be ripe when bought, so that the fruit can be eaten immediately after purchase.
 Exotic fruit is generally expensive, therefore taste and how the consumer experiences your product are very important.
+You must make sure your product arrives in perfect condition and that it targets the right markets.

 - Make sure that logistics and the post-harvest process do not affect product taste or quality in any way.